akbargherbal/TreeType/TESTING/manual_tests.md

 **Result:** ☐ ✅ / ☐ ❌ / ☐ ⚠️
 **Actual behavior:**
+✅
+---

+STOPPING HERE; KIND OF LOTS OF TEST; IT'LL BE BENEFITIAL IF WE HAVE THOSE TESTS AUTOMATED; SUCH THAT WE DO MANUAL TESTING ONLY TO THOSE TEST THAT RQUIRE HUMAN MANUL TESTING.
 ---
 ### Test C.3: Comment Content Not in Typing Sequence

 **Steps:**